daytonaio/content/guides/20240820_guide_template copy.md

 **Solution:** _[Make sure Python is installed and accessible in your system's `PATH`]_

+**Problem:** _[CUDA is not available after installation.]_

+**Solution:** _[Verify that your GPU supports CUDA and that the correct drivers are installed.]_

+## Examples of Great Devcontainer Features

+To inspire your work, here are a few examples of highly effective Devcontainer features:

+1. **[Github CLI](https://github.com/devcontainers/features/src/kubectl-helm-minikube):** A feature that sets up the GitHub CLI in Devcontainer, making it easy to manage GitHub repositories from within your containerized environment.

+2. **[Kubectl-Helm-Minikube](https://github.com/devcontainers/features/src/kubectl-helm-minikube):** This feature installs latest version of kubectl, Helm, and optionally minikube.
+Auto-detects latest versions and installs needed dependencies.

+3. **[Docker-in-Docker](https://github.com/devcontainers/features/tree/main/src/docker-in-docker):** This feature enables Docker to run inside a container, allowing you to test Dockerized applications from within your Devcontainer.

+4. **[Node.js](https://github.com/devcontainers/features/tree/main/src/node):** A feature that installs Node.js along with npm or Yarn, enabling JavaScript and TypeScript development in a consistent environment.

+5. **[Python](https://github.com/devcontainers/features/tree/main/src/python):** Sets up Python with popular tools like pip, Poetry, and venv, ensuring a reliable Python environment for development.

+For more features available refer [here](https://containers.dev/features)

 ## Conclusion

 By following this guide, you've successfully created and improved a `devcontainer` feature for setting up a Hugging Face environment.
 This feature is now ready for use in any development container, providing a consistent environment for ML and NLP tasks.